gajus/react-css-modules/README.md

 To learn more about composing CSS rules, I suggest reading Glen Maddern article about [CSS Modules](http://glenmaddern.com/articles/css-modules) and the official [spec of the CSS Modules](https://github.com/css-modules/css-modules).

-That said, if you enable [`allowMultiple`](#allowmultiple) option, you can map multiple CSS Modules to a single `ReactElement`. `react-css-modules` will append a unique class name for every CSS Module it matches in the `localClassName` declaration, e.g.
+That said, if you enable [`allowMultiple`](#allowmultiple) option, you can map multiple CSS Modules to a single `ReactElement`. `react-css-modules` will append a unique class name for every CSS Module it matches in the `styleName` declaration, e.g.

 ```css
 .button {